 TEACCH is a university-based system of community regional centers that provides clinical services, such as diagnostic evaluations, parent training and parent support groups, social play and recreation groups, individual counseling, and supported employment (Mesibov, Shea, & Schopler, 2007).

-See the service delivery section of the Social Communication Disorders Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.
+service delivery section of the Social Communication Disorders Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective.

 In addition to determining the type of speech and language treatment that is optimal for children with social communication disorders, SLPs consider other service delivery variables—including format, provider, dosage and timing—that may impact treatment outcomes.